superwebshare/SuperWebShare-WordPress-Plugin/README.txt

 = Is Shortcode support available? =

-Yes, from v2.3, we do support shortcodes to add floating and inline buttons like as on your mind.
+Yes, from v2.3, we do support shortcodes to add floating and inline buttons like you think.
 You can read more about how to [add shortcodes](https://superwebshare.com/shcd).

 == Screenshots ==

 1. Demo on how the Super Web Share outputs the native sharing on Android phones
-2. Settings page of Floating button within the  WordPress Admin > Super Web Share
+2. Settings page of a Floating button within the  WordPress Admin > Super Web Share
 3. Inline sharing button settings page of Super Web Share
 4. Fallback settings page
 5. Appearance page settings